Choices: Costa Rica Versus Mexico?

 So you’ve decided that Latin America is your next move.
 With great weather, growing economies, and governments working toward making their quaint countries friendly to foreign money and secure for your real estate investment, Latin America is fast-becoming the hottest expatriation destination.

 This small country of just under 5 million people is considered the jewel of Central America.
-Starting with the abolishment of a standing army in 1948, Costa Ricans have made education, social services, and development the mainstay of their social philosophy.
+Starting with the abolishment of a standing army in 1948, Costa Ricans have made education, social services, and development of the mainstay of their social philosophy.
 Statistically being ranked the “happiest country on earth”, Costa Ricans live a peaceful and nearly conflict-free lifestyle embodied in the local phrase “Pura Vida!” meaning Pure Life!
-With a literacy rate of 96.1%, universal health care, and a growing middle class, Costa Rica is the regional leader in terms of how poor country can pull up its bootstraps and become globally competitive and attract significant foreign investment.
+With a literacy rate of 96.1%, universal health care, and a growing middle class, Costa Rica is the regional leader in terms of how a poor country can pull up its bootstraps and become globally competitive and attract significant foreign investment.
 The economy of Costa Rica heavily depends on tourism, agriculture, and electronics exports.
-Foreign direct investment in Costa Rica increased to a record $2.1 billion in 2011.
+Foreign direct investment in Costa Rica averages 466.58 million USD between 2000-2020.

 Real estate in Costa Rica is reasonably priced and plentiful.
-Whether you’re looking for a beachfront property in Jaco Beach, a little five acres in the coffee rich mountains of Heredia, or a resort-style development in the sunny province of Guanacaste, Costa Rica is chalk full of options.
-The past 25 years has seen a steady stream of expat and retirees buying up condos, properties, and homes all over Costa Rica.
+Whether you’re looking for a beachfront property in Jaco Beach, a little five acres in the coffee rich mountains of Heredia, or a resort-style development in the sunny province of Guanacaste, Costa Rica is chock-full of options.
+The past 25 years have seen a steady stream of expat and retirees buying up condos, properties, and homes all over Costa Rica.
 This has not adversely affected the housing market to price real estate out of reach.
-Quite the opposite in that real estate prices have risen steadily with the country’s low inflation rate.
+Quite the opposite in that real estate prices has risen steadily with the country’s low inflation rate.

 As an expat destination, the drug wars that have made headlines for the past decade are indeed worth considering.
 Though these cartels are battling in very specific regions, the reputation that Mexico is extremely dangerous affects all areas.
 This, in combination with a deep recession and swine flu epidemic, hit Mexico’s real estate and tourism industry hard.
 Depending on your perspective, this can actually be of great benefit to those looking to purchase real estate and expatriate to Mexico.